Things We Didn't Think Could Happen in America - 3.22

 And he lied under oath.

-And yet he's treated like, you know, Matthew, Mark, Luke, and John when ever he says anything that's anti Trump.
+And yet he's treated like, you know, Matthew, Mark, Luke, and John whenever he says anything that's anti-Trump.

 It's pretty unbelievable.

-Uh joining us now is Chris Tonto Peranto.
+Joining us now is Chris Tonto Peranto.

 Remember, he was one of the Benghazi heroes.

-He saved so many people on September eleventh, twenty twelve.
+He saved so many people on September 11, 2012.

 We were lied to after that event as well.

-He's an NRA TV contributor, host of the Dan Bongino Show, which by the way, we saw the logo for your show in your t-shirt and you're showing off your muscles and all this.
+He's an NRA TV contributor, host of the Dan Bongino show, which, by the way, we saw the logo for your show in your t-shirt and you're showing off your muscles and all this.

-It really is it's it's just pathetic.
+It really is, it's just pathetic.

 How old are you doing this?